Cleaning hummingbird feeders is THE MOST IMPORTANT task that must be performed regularly to keep hummingbirds safe and coming back for your enjoyment.

 We recommend cleaning your feeders every time you change the nectar which is every 3 to 5 days depending on temperatures.
 Nectar is sugar and water solution which will ferment in warmer conditions, causing it to go “Sour” (vinegar like state).
 If you are in a hot climate or during a hot spell you should change and clean your feeders every 3 days.

-Tip: if possible display your feeders in the shade or use a shade dome over your hummingbird feeder.
+Tip: Hang your feeders in the shade or use a shade dome over your hummingbird feeder.

 If your feeders are not exposed to hot temps every 5 days will suffice and even longer if cooler temps persist.
 You should try to take note of your individual circumstance as to how long your nectar lasts before fermentation begins.